Bimpdis/password-generator/README.md

 - make C and N change D in slices so only ever single digit answer (0-9) - COMPLETE - C and D can only read as 0 in error.
 N is user input and can still be read.
 - make sure C error doesn’t reveal D data - COMPLETE.
 - N is changeable, no matter if it's entered incorrectly.
 Automated code that is performed separately will produce definitive code per employee per day, regardless of user error - COMPLETE.
-- include extra number to define day of the week so codes don’t repeat annually - COMPLETE - year is included instead as a simple precaution.
+- include extra number to define day of the week so codes don’t repeat annually - COMPLETE - year is included aswell as a simple precaution.